seabeya/tech-stack/dsa/README.md

 <br>

 JavaScript doesn't have a built-in data structure called a "hash table".
-But you can implement similar functionality using objects ({}) and the built-in [Map object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+But you can implement similar functionality using objects ({}) and the built-in [Map object ↗](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).

 - Using Objects as Hash Tables:
   ```js